hdShang/arxiv-daily/docs/cs-CL/2025-05-26/papers/250519743v3-token-level-accept-or-reject-a-micro-alignment-approach-for-large-la.md

 ---
 layout: default
-title: Token-level Accept or Reject: A Micro Alignment Approach for Large Language Models
+title: "Token-level Accept or Reject: A Micro Alignment Approach for Large Language Models"
 ---

 # Token-level Accept or Reject: A Micro Alignment Approach for Large Language Models